openSUSE/news-o-o/_posts/2010-12-12-opensuse-weekly-news-issue-153-is-out.markdown

 >

 >
-> AdditionallyFigureÂ 8, Screenshot, I™ve also tried some other indicators¦ indicator-application for what I
+> AdditionallyFigureÂ 8, â€œScreenshotâ€, Iâ€™ve also tried some other indicatorsâ€¦ indicator-application for what I
-          can tell is an indicator that removes the menu™s from the GTK applications and places them on the panel (MAC style).
-I™ve built this indicator, but I have no means to test yet because further patching is required at least in GTK and eventually on glib.
-I don™t think there™s actually any need to have this indicator, specially when it will bring additional efforts on GTK maintenance, and this feature is somehow supported by software like gnome-globalmenu (which I™ve also packaged for myself and works dearly with supported apps).
+          can tell is an indicator that removes the menuâ€™s from the GTK applications and places them on the panel (MAC style).
+Iâ€™ve built this indicator, but I have no means to test yet because further patching is required at least in GTK and eventually on glib.
+I donâ€™t think thereâ€™s actually any need to have this indicator, specially when it will bring additional efforts on GTK maintenance, and this feature is somehow supported by software like gnome-globalmenu (which Iâ€™ve also packaged for myself and works dearly with supported apps).
 >
-> I™ve done some hammering on indicator-sound as well¦ Ubuntu™s sound widget¦ I™m stuck
+> Iâ€™ve done some hammering on indicator-sound as wellâ€¦ Ubuntuâ€™s sound widgetâ€¦ Iâ€™m stuck
-          with some error and I have 2 possibilities¦ downgrade to the last version of the previous branch which should built, or work the current branch (more dependency demanding).
-I™m working on it¦ it will happen one way or another during the next days.
+          with some error and I have 2 possibilitiesâ€¦ downgrade to the last version of the previous branch which should built, or work the current branch (more dependency demanding).
+Iâ€™m working on itâ€¦ it will happen one way or another during the next days.
 I guess this one is actually one of the most wanted :)
 >
-> There are few other indicators¦ for time and date, calendar and so on¦ Those will be
+> There are few other indicatorsâ€¦ for time and date, calendar and so onâ€¦ Those will be
           last ones.
-After indicator-sound is done, I™m starting to clean up the packaging and make sure it™s compliant to the GNOME team methodology and submit them to GNOME:Apps and the support libraries that are required as dependencies forwarded to projects where they might be useful (need to check out with the people which ones those will be).
+After indicator-sound is done, Iâ€™m starting to clean up the packaging and make sure itâ€™s compliant to the GNOME team methodology and submit them to GNOME:Apps and the support libraries that are required as dependencies forwarded to projects where they might be useful (need to check out with the people which ones those will be).
 >
 > A special thanks to Ken Vandine from Canonical for some guidance with libindicate.
 >
-> I™ve seen around some ˜hate™ waves towards Canonical, and I would like to say that so
+> Iâ€™ve seen around some â€˜hateâ€™ waves towards Canonical, and I would like to say that so
-          far in the few times I™ve interacted with them, either on bug submission or asking help, they have been awesome and caring.
-It™s really something I would like to point¦ they are pretty cool, and their devs are very helpful (but hey¦ so are our devs ;) ).
-Also a very special thanks to Vincent Untz, Dimstar and mrdocs which have been a great help and from whom I™ve learned already a lot.
+          far in the few times Iâ€™ve interacted with them, either on bug submission or asking help, they have been awesome and caring.
+Itâ€™s really something I would like to pointâ€¦ they are pretty cool, and their devs are very helpful (but heyâ€¦ so are our devs ;) ).
+Also a very special thanks to Vincent Untz, Dimstar and mrdocs which have been a great help and from whom Iâ€™ve learned already a lot.
 >
-> So picking up the useful stuff¦ and placing it up together in a single Indicator:
+> So picking up the useful stuffâ€¦ and placing it up together in a single Indicator:
 >
 > **FigureÂ 9.Â Screenshot 2**
 >